-Now many of you be thinking like, “Hey, how can we use a surge protector with a generator?”
+Now many of you be thinking, “Hey, how can we use a surge protector with a generator?”

 You can use a surge protector with a generator.
 There are generator-specific surge protectors available in the market.
-Actually, a surge protector is a power strip with the ability to diffuse unbalanced loads of voltages down and prevent harming your device down.
+Actually, a surge protector is a power strip with the ability to diffuse unbalanced loads of voltages down and prevent harming your device.

 Generator-specific surge guards are created to withstand wide fluctuations in voltage, and they are wired and installed for the specific purpose of protecting your equipment.
 This means that, during a power disturbance, these devices can endure higher electricity spikes, shielding your appliances from more electrical damage.